kworkflow/patch-hub/paper/paper.md

     pub config: Config,
     pub lore_api_client: BlockingLoreAPIClient,

     /// other less relevant attributes omitted
 }
 ```

+\begin{center}
-Listing 1: `App` struct snippet.
+\textbf{Listing 1:} `App` struct snippet.
+\end{center}

 As expected, the Model layer does not handle either end of the application, user interaction, or terminal rendering, but only the core logic of the system.
 The `App` struct is responsible for storing each screen’s state, the loaded patchsets, configuration data, and for orchestrating transitions between states.
 However, it does not directly handle user input or screen rendering.

 #### View

 Since `patch-hub` is a TUI, the View layer focuses on rendering each screen in the terminal.
-Concretely, whenever a state change occurs, the terminal is redrawn with the relevant information for the user, via the `draw_ui()` function.
+Concretely, whenever a state change occurs, the terminal is redrawn with the relevant information for the user, via the `draw_ui()` function, as shown in Listing 2.
 This function retrieves the current screen from the `App` and renders it according to its definition and current state.
 To draw widgets, `patch-hub` utilizes the Rust library Ratatui, which provides definitions for colors, alignments, geometric shapes, and other UI components.

 Besides rendering individual screens, some UI components, such as loading screens and pop-up windows, can appear across multiple views.
 Their rendering behavior is also handled within the View layer.